 Participate in our teaching methodology, which provides a unique mix of didactic education and experiential sessions.
 Continue to practice the teachings in your own life through at-home study assignments in between sessions and discover your own natural rhythms and sources of wisdom.

 Anatomy and Physiology for Ayurveda

-The biological humors or doshas, including their qualities, actions, and sites; the 20 attributes; subdoshas; seven tissues; seven nutritive membranes; and the malas.
-Agni and its 13 forms; ama, the srotas and organs; and an introduction to the concepts of etiology and pathology.
+The biological humors or doshas, including their qualities, actions, and sites; the 20 attributes; subdoshas; and seven tissues.
+Agni and its 13 forms; and ama.

 Ayurvedic Digestion and Nutrition